Rainy Day Unmounted Lessons

 Goal #2: It should help parents and students see the value of unmounted education

-There’s a lot more to horses than looking good on their backs – but sometimes helping new students appreciate this can be a bit of a project.
+There’s a lot more to horses than looking good on their backs – but sometimes helping new students understand this can be a bit of a project.

-We explain that even the Horsemanship Levels have unmounted objectives covering essential ground skills and riding theory, and that rainy day lessons can help students progress to the next Level.
+We explain that even our mounted Horsemanship Levels have unmounted objectives covering essential ground skills and riding theory, and that rainy day lessons help students progress toward their next Levels ribbon.

 Goal #3: It should relate to the horsemanship skills our students are learning in the saddle

-There are usually a few parents and students out there that “only want to ride,” or don’t believe they should pay full price for a lesson based around “barn chores.”
+No matter how carefully you communicate your philosophy during the on-boarding process, you may still end up with a few students or parents that “only want to ride,” or don’t believe they should pay full price for a lesson based around “barn chores.”

-You may not share their viewpoint, but you can meet in the middle by teaching unmounted lessons designed to improve their riding.
+You may not share their viewpoint, but you CAN meet in the middle by teaching unmounted lessons designed to boost riding skills.

 Aspiring jumpers can practice walking distances and set miniature grids for Breyer horses.